John McManners: Return to England

 He returned to England and Oxford University from 1965 to 1966 to be a senior visiting fellow at All Souls College, Oxford.
-Following Oxford he served as a professor in history at the University of Leicester.
-In 1972 McManners was appointed to the Regius Professor of Ecclesiastical History and returned to teach at Oxford and serve in Christ Church Cathedral, Oxford, until his retirement from teaching in 1984.
-He was invited by All Souls College to be the chaplain, and was appointed a fellow at the college in 1986.
-It was not until 2001, due to health concerns, that he resigned as chaplain after which he was elected to an honorary fellowship.
+Then he served as a professor in history at the University of Leicester.
+In 1972 McManners was appointed to the Regius Professor of Ecclesiastical History at Oxford and returned there, also to serve in Christ Church Cathedral, Oxford.
+He retired from teaching in 1984 and was became a chaplain at All Souls College, where he was appointed a college fellow in 1986.
+It was not until 2001, due to health concerns, that he resigned as chaplain; the college then elected him to an honorary fellowship.
 He died on 4 November 2006.

 Published works

-In 1960 McManners's first book, French Ecclesiastical Society Under the Ancient Regime: A Study of Angers in the Eighteenth Century, was published helping to establish him as a respected scholar of French history.
+In 1960 McManners's first book, French Ecclesiastical Society Under the Ancient Regime: A Study of Angers in the Eighteenth Century, established him as a respected scholar of French history.
 It was a detailed examination of church life on a local level in a small provincial city.
 The study of common society contrasted with most of the works of the time that only concentrated on the upper class.

 While at Leicester he published French Revolution and the Church and Church and State in France, 1870–1914.

 He won the 1982 Wolfson History Prize for Death and the Enlightenment.
-In a 1986 review Joseph Tempesta of Ithaca College describes it as "extensively researched" and he strongly recommends it as it "brings the era to life".
-It was also hailed by The Times as "one of the ten best non-fiction books of the year".
+In a 1986 review Joseph Tempesta of Ithaca College describes it as a study "extensively researched" that "brings the era to life".
+It was hailed by The Times as "one of the ten best non-fiction books of the year".

 McManners was the general editor of the Oxford Illustrated History of Christianity that was published in 1990.
 It was a best seller with excellent scholarly standards.

 The two-volume Church and Society in Eighteenth-Century France published in 1998 "represents an enormous achievement" as reported by Raymond Mentzer of Montana State University.
 It is two volumes, more than 1600 pages of text documenting four generations of pre-revolutionary France and the culmination of more than 50 years of research.

 In 2002 McManners published the autobiographical Fusilier: Recollections and Reflections, 1939–1945 documenting his experiences during the war.

 His final book, All Souls and the Shipley Case, 1808–1810 documented an early-19th-century sex scandal at All Souls College.
 When doing unrelated research McManners found a sealed packet of letters that became the basis for this book.